University Master's Degree in Fermented Beverages - 9th edition

 - Science and technology of beer: This specialisation trains professionals from different fields (biotechnologists, winemakers, engineers, etc.) in the process of brewing different types of beer on an industrial and artisanal scale.

-There is also the option of doing the master without choosing a particularly specialty, a more generic profile.
-The degree, then, is broad in scope with both research and professional objectives.
+Students also have the option of not choosing a particular specialisation and doing a more general master’s degree, which is broader in scope and combines both esearch and professional objectives.

 Last places!
 Pre-registration is open until 20th September.